Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Appendix

 \subsection{Overhead of \sysname}

-{ \emph{Attack detection.} As shown in Fig.~\ref{fig:detection}, \sysname's detection involves three steps: (1) locating the salient features from the saliency map; (2) identifying the least-salient region of the hold-out inputs and performing feature transplantation and (3) prediction comparison.
-We perform the evaluation on the Place365 dataset, and repeat the evaluation 5 times and report the average overhead (on a single Nvidia RTX 3090 Ti GPU).
+\emph{Attack detection.} \sysname's detection involves three steps: (1) locate the salient features from the saliency map; (2) identify the least-salient region of the hold-out inputs and perform feature transplantation and (3) prediction comparison.
+We perform the evaluation on the ImageNet dataset, and repeat the evaluation 5 times and report the average overhead (on a single Nvidia RTX 3090 GPU).

 In step 2, the identification of the least-salient region of the hold-out inputs can be performed offline (since it is independent of the runtime input), hence we evaluate the overhead in performing feature transplantation only.
 Step 3 requires prediction comparison on 3 images (1 original image and 2 hold-out images implanted with suspicious features), which can be executed in parallel to facilitate faster inference.
 Step 1 can be decomposed into two steps: computing the saliency map and locating the saliency features from the saliency map.
 The majority of the overhead by \sysname is from computing the saliency map using SmoothGrad.
-The overhead of using SmoothGrad with 15-iteration implementation (i.e., 15 random samples for computing the average gradients) is 336\emph{ms}, and the total overhead by \sysname is 343.4\emph{ms}.
+The overhead of using SmoothGrad with 15-iteration implementation (i.e., 15 random examples for computing the average gradients) is 340\emph{ms}, and the total overhead by \sysname is 345.7\emph{ms}.
 Nevertheless, the overhead in generating saliency map can be optimized by using more efficient saliency map methods, such as \cite{mundhenk2019efficient}, which can also accurately generate the salinecy maps (hence not affecting \sysname detection efficacy) but with a speedup of 1456\emph{x} over SmoothGrad~\cite{mundhenk2019efficient} (this is because \cite{mundhenk2019efficient} requires only a single forward pass through a few of the layers in a network; while SmoothGrad requires multiple forward and backward pass that are more time-consuming).
-Hence, the overhead by \sysname can be reduced to 7.63\emph{ms} (estimated), while an inference on the undefended model takes 7.0\emph{ms}, which translates to a 9.0\% overhead by \sysname.
+Hence, the overhead by \sysname can be reduced to 5.93\emph{ms} (estimated), while an inference on the undefended model takes 5.56\emph{ms}, which translates to a 6.7\% overhead by \sysname.